puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

      Finished processing 2 / 2 hosts in 249.21 ms

-That this file was created can be verified with the find action:
+The creation of this file can be verified with the `find` action:

      peadmin@puppetmaster:~$ mco rpc puppetral find type=file title=/tmp/hello